kulics/xytodo-android/README.md

 # xytodo-android
-A simple light todo app for android, belong to xy series.
+A simple light todo app for Android, belong to xy series.
 This is an open source case, to achieve the application development common list, text, input, storage, configuration, monitoring, custom controls, common data processing and other examples, suitable for beginners to learn.

 一个简单轻量的 Android todo 应用， 属于 xy 系列。